Eugene Farkas

-Eugene Farkas (born Jenő Farkas; October 28, 1881 – February 24, 1963) was a Hungarian automotive engineer, most known for designing the Ford Model T and Fordson tractors.
+Eugene Farkas (born Jenő Farkas; October 28, 1881 – February 24, 1963) was a Hungarian-American automotive engineer, most known for designing the Ford Model T and Fordson tractors.

 Early life and education

 Farkas was born in Káld, Austria-Hungary, in 1881.
 He was the second eldest son of Károly and Anna Farkas, and one of ten children.
 Károly was a wagon builder.
 The family moved to Jánoshalma in 1886 and later moved on to Szarvas.
 Eugene attended six years of compulsory school plus four years of military school and then moved to Budapest to study at a grammar school.
 Through the support and kindness of a maternal uncle he was able to afford to attend the Royal Joseph Technical University, from which he graduated with a degree in Certified Mechanical Engineering.